charlestolley/python-snmp/docs/source/snmp.rst

       the default ``""`` namespace.
-Otherwise, you will need to pick names for each of your namespaces, and use those names both when adding security configurations, using this method, and when creating Managers, using the :meth:`Manager` factory method.
+Otherwise, you will need to pick names for each of your namespaces, and use those names both when adding security configurations, using this method, and when creating Managers, using the :meth:`Engine.Manager` factory method.
 Namespaces may use any string.

       (Ignore the words in parentheses if not using namespaces).
 Normally, the first user added (to a namespace) becomes the "default" user (for that